Family Feud: 1999–present

-Since Harvey took over the show, ratings increased by as much as 40%, and within two short years, the show was rated at 4.0, and had become the fifth-most-popular syndicated program.
-Fox News' Paulette Cohn argued that Harvey's "relatability," or "understanding of what the people at home want to know," was what saved the show from cancellation; Harvey himself debated, "If someone said an answer that was so ridiculous, I knew that the people at home behind the camera had to be going, 'What did they just say?' ...
+Since Harvey took over the show, ratings increased by as much as 40%, and within two years, the show was rated at 4.0, and had become the fifth-most-popular syndicated program.
+Fox News' Paulette Cohn argued that Harvey's "relatability," or "understanding of what the people at home want to know," was what saved the show from cancellation; Harvey debated, "If someone said an answer that was so ridiculous, I knew that the people at home behind the camera had to be going, 'What did they just say?' ...
 They gave this answer that doesn't have a shot in hell of being up there.
 The fact that I recognize that, that's comedic genius to me.
 I think that's [what made] the difference."

 Steve Harvey's Family Feud has regularly ranked among the top 10 highest-rated programs in all of daytime television programming and third among game shows (behind Wheel of Fortune and Jeopardy!); in February 2014, the show achieved a 6.0 share in the Nielsen ratings, with approximately 8.8 million viewers.
 In June 2015, Family Feud eclipsed Wheel of Fortune, which had been on top for over 30 years, as the most-watched syndicated game show on television, and consistently began ranking among the top three shows in all of syndication.
 The show has had improved syndication clearances and better timeslots.
 It has been airing in early fringe and prime access slots nationwide.

+In a 2021 interview, John O'Hurley himself noted that Family Feud "fell into the right hands" with Harvey, who "came in and reignited" the show; O'Hurley went on to say that, with Harvey hosting Family Feud, the show “turned out to be a much bigger hit than when I was doing it.
+So I tip my hat to [Steve Harvey] and all that has happened with the success of the show since [leaving]”.